• Skip to main content

 What is Land Banking?

-Land banking usually describes a situation where a property developer buys a plot of land now with the intention of developing it at some future time rather than immediately.
+Land banking usually describes a situation where a property developer buys a plot of land to develop at some point in the future.
 In the meantime, the land is considered to be held in their land bank.

-Land banked land may be left unused or it may be put to some meantime use, such as used for a temporary car park.
+The land may be left unused or put to some meantime use, such as being used as a temporary car park.
+It may be held for a year or two or over several decades.

-Recent research by property developer StripeHomes claims that Britain’s biggest housebuilders own land bank plots which are sufficient to build over 441,000 new houses.
+Recent research has shown that Britain’s biggest housebuilders own land bank plots with sufficient space to build over 441,000 new homes.

-In the USA and other countries, land banking is sometimes described as a process where plots of low-value land are offered to small investors on the basis that their value will increase in future when they are able to be built on.
-This practice is sometimes considered to be a scam as the land may be totally unsuitable for building.
-This is not what is considered to be land banking in the UK.
+In the USA and other countries, land banking is sometimes described as a process where plots of low-value land are offered to small investors with the promise that their value will increase in future when they are built on.
+These schemes are often described as scams.
+For example, the land may be unsuitable for building on.

 Quick Links